playsms/book-playsms/book-contents/en/Installation/playSMS-Installation/Without-install-script.md

     This way playsmsd will start automatically on boot.

+12. If you're using playSMS version 1.3 there are additional steps you need to do.

+    Please follow additional steps as explained in [this page](Additional-step-for-playSMS-1.3-installation.md).

 Note:

 * After successful installation, please run command `ps ax` and see if playsmsd is running